|Bundesland: Freistaat Sachsen||Saxony|

 The three building depicted in the background of the picture on glass no. 1271 [right] are labeled, from left to right, 'Fernheizwerk' (district heating plant), 'Kgl.
 Hofoper' (royal opera house), and 'Kgl.
 Gemäldegalerie' (royal art academy).

 The Fernheizwerk was built in 1900/1901 and was the first of its kind in Europe.

-The New Town Hall (Neues Rathaus) [left, no.716] is the seat of the municipal administration of Dresden.
+The New Town Hall (Neues Rathaus) [left, no. 716, and right, no. 4097] is the seat of the municipal administration of Dresden.
 The building was designed by Carl Roth and Edmund Bräter and was built between 1905 and 1910.
 The characteristic tower has a height of 100 metres.
 The statue on top of the tower, a guilded sheet copper statue created by Richard Guhr, has a height of 5 metres.
 The town hall was partly destroyed in 1945 and was restored after the war.

 Weißer Hirsch is a city borough of Dresden.
 The area was first mentioned in 1420 when a piece of forest was donated to the monks of the Augustine monastery.
 Part of Weißer Hirsch today still is called 'Mönchsholz' ('Monks' Wood').
 In 1685 a country inn of the name 'Weißer Hirsch' (literally 'White Stag') was opened.
 In 1839 the village obtained the status of a rural community.
 In 1867 a bath house was opened and started the tradition of Weißer Hirsch as a regional spa place.
 The sanatorium was founded in 1888 and the village soon obtained a more town-like character.
 In 1921 the spa town Weißer Hirsch was incorporated, against the will of its inhabitnats, into the municipality of Dresden.